JoeTodes/Keeb-ArduinoIDERelease/README.md

 * Download and unzip the ZIP
 * Copy the entire Keeb folder into the "Arduino" folder on your computer (usually this is Documents/Arduino)
 * Open the Keeb.ino file, this will launch the Arduino IDE
 * You'll need to install a few Arduino libraries.
-Go to Tools->Manage Libraries and search for
+Go to Tools->Manage Libraries and search for:
- * HID-Project
+  - HID-Project
- * ArduinoSTL
+  - ArduinoSTL
- * Encoder
+  - Encoder
 * Edit Keeb.ino based on your wiring

 * To upload the code to your Arduino, first go to Tools->Board and choose "Arduino Micro"